-The PATHWorks program is available to participants of the HUD Housing Choice Voucher program.
+The PATHWorks program is a voluntary program available to participants of the HUD Housing Choice Voucher program.
 It is a support program aimed at helping participants to increase earned income and financial literacy, reduce or eliminate the need for welfare assistance, and make progress toward economic independence and self-sufficiency.
 The program provides qualified participants with access to one-on-one coaching sessions to help them move toward their goals including employment, education, home ownership, small business development, health, and more.
 Participants also have the opportunity to earn escrow savings, start a matched savings account (Valley Individual Development Account) and access other tools for success.

-Learn about the PATHWorks program for real current and past graduates.
+Learn about the PATHWorks program form real current and past graduates.
 Watch the above videos to be inspired.

 Click the picture above to watch a short video on the FSS/PATHWorks program: Haga clic aquí para español: https://vimeo.com/730140183

 What is an escrow savings account, and how does it work?

 While on the Housing Choice Voucher program, as your earned income increases, the portion of rent that you pay to your landlord increases.
 As a participant on the PATHWorks program, you have a portion of that increased cost placed into an escrow savings account monthly.
 This money is set aside for you to use when you graduate from the program.
 To find out more about this financial incentive contact one of our Family Self-Sufficiency Program Coordinators!